NiuTrans/NiuTrans.NMT/README.md

 After training, you can convert the fairseq models and vocabulary with the following steps.

-Step 1: Converting parameters of a single fairseq model
+Step 1: Convert parameters of a single fairseq model
 ```bash
 python3 tools/ModelConverter.py -src $src -tgt $tgt
 ```